lukebarton/curriculum-vitae/README.markdown

 Summary
 -------

-I am a bright, enthusiastic and dedicated LAMP developer with more than four years experience creating web applications.
-I am hardworking and tenacious, with an eye for detail and a can do attitude for getting the job done.
+I am a bright, enthusiastic and capable software developer with more than five years experience creating web applications.
 I am highly skilled at both website and application development with broader experience of solutions design, project delivery and working with clients.
-I aspire to ‘doing things properly‘, bringing both quality and reusability into what I develop whilst maintaining the realism of commercial and time constraints.
+I aspire to ‘doing things properly‘, bringing both quality and simplicity into what I develop.

 **Key Skills**